 Similarly, a customer should be aware that if a customer executed a margin agreement or an investment adviser agreement granting the adviser discretion, the customer may not have a viable unauthorized trading claim.
 For example, if a customer has a margin account and the value of the customer account falls below the broker-dealer firm’s collateral requirements, the customer may not have a viable unauthorized trading claim because the broker in that circumstance might be permitted to execute securities transactions without consulting the customer beforehand.
 Similarly, if a customer signed a formal agreement with the broker or firm granting “discretionary” control to the broker, empowering the broker to manage the customer’s account without seeking approval from the customer prior to executing a trade or transaction, the customer similarly may not have a viable unauthorized trading claim.

 Our attorneys have extensive experience in representing customers with unauthorized trading claims and can formulate a strategy to potentially recover your losses from damages.
-If you have any further questions regarding unauthorized trading, contact the attorneys at Lax & Neville to schedule a consultation.
+If you have any further questions regarding unauthorized trading, contact our team at Lax & Neville to schedule a consultation.